sadia-sharna/DX-BALL/README.md

 6. By taking 'Shooting' power-up, you will get the chance to brak the bricks by shooting.

-There are so many developments need to do with this project.
-This is a mini DX-Ball project.
+More developments are needed in this project.

 Thank you.